In How to Make Money from your Hobby or Passion? one of the mentioned possibilities is having your own website.

 It shouldn’t be necessary to make the same movements when reading a text.
 And at some websites, you are forced to do that because the width of the site is huge.
 Choose a WordPress theme that is not wider than 1000 pixels, or a theme that is adjustable to 1000 pixels.

 This is irrelevant for mobile viewers, but there are still a lot of people who browse the internet on a desktop computer.

 10. Be careful with repetition

-In any manual about blogging, the general guideline is to divide your text in 3 parts.
+In any manual about blogging, the general guideline is to divide your text into 3 parts.
 The first part is the intro in which you tell what your topic is about.
-In the second part you explain everything about your topic.
-The third part is the conclusion with a summary of what you have just told.
+In the second part, you explain everything about your topic.
+The third part is the conclusion summarising what you have just said.

 Always try to put yourself in the shoes of your visitor.
-What does he or she see and read if they visit your website for the first time, the second time, the tenth time.
-Is the experience still fresh at the tenth time?
-Or is the visitor getting bored because of an extensive re-use of the same images and the same texts?
+What does he or she see and read if they visit your website for the first time, the second time, or the tenth time?
+Is the experience still fresh for the tenth time?
+Or is the visitor getting bored because of extensive re-use of the same images and the same texts?